Site selection and preparation:

 Blueberry plants require superior soil growing media with good drainage and internal aeration as well as good water holding capacity.
 Ideally, the soil should be sandy loam in texture with an organic percentage of 3% or more.
 Preferably sites where agricultural lime was not previously worked in which would have artificially raised the ph level and might be too high to economically lower the ph level to around 4.5 (KCl ph).
 Elemental sulphur can be used to lower the soil ph, but it takes time for the soil bacteria to break down and adjust the ph which can take 6 -12 months depending on the climate and soil conditions.
 Composted and untreated pine bark can be worked into the soil to lower the ph level and to add organic matter.
 Sphagnum peat moss can also be incorporated as this is a great natural product that will lower the soil ph level, helps with aeration and water retention.

-Blueberry bushes prefer full sun but they can tolerate partly shade.
+Blueberry bushes prefer full sun but they can tolerate partial shade.

 Blueberry plants can also be container grown in pots or bags.
-We recommend to use a 40L pot or larger as the plants do get fairly large.
-A half wine barrel works very well, where a blueberry plant would happily bear an abundance of fruit for more than 30 years.
-A good potting medium is a mixture of pine bark mulch or acid compost mixed in with about 20-30% Canadian peat moss (not coco peat).
+We recommend using at least a 23L pot/grow-bag as the plants do get fairly large.
+A basic potting medium is a mixture of pine bark mulch or acid compost mixed in with about 20-30% Canadian peat moss.
 The plant can then be directly planted into this mixture.
 A bit (about 15%) of sandy soil can also be used if it has been tested to ensure that the ph level is less than 6.0.

-If planted directly into the ground, a hole with the size of 50cm x 50cm x 50cm can be made where the mixture, mentioned above, can be placed into.
+If planted directly into the ground, a hole with the size of 40cm x 40cm x 40cm can be made where the mixture, mentioned above, can be placed into.
 When transplanting the plant, make sure to plant it at the same depth to ensure that the crown is not covered or the roots exposed.
 If peat moss is used in the planting medium, make sure to first wet it well, otherwise it will act as a wick and draw the moisture from the plant roots.